There was no chance Sandra’s project was going to be approved now.

 Not if you follow some simple steps to prepare your presentation.

-- Know you me topic really well
+- Know your topic really well

 - If you don’t know it well, get up to speed before you move on to the next step